3 Best Landmarks in Falkirk, UK

 CALLENDAR HOUSE

-Callendar Park Road, Falkirk FK1 1YR, UK Directions
+Callendar Road, Falkirk FK1 1YR, UK Directions

 Since 1877

 Callendar House offers a changing program of modern visual art presentations, while the 2nd-floor exhibition explores various aspects of cultural heritage.
 The house lies along the line of the 2nd-century Antonine Wall, built by the Romans from the Firth of Clyde to the Firth of Forth.
 Callendar House has hosted several significant historical figures, including Mary, Queen of Scots, Oliver Cromwell and Bonnie Prince Charlie.
 The house brings history to life as you sample authentic Georgian food, hear stories of life below stairs, and watch the regular tasks performed by the kitchen staff.
 Free entry gives you insights into the lives of historical figures.
 There are stairs, lifts, and accessible toilets in the building.
 You can easily spend a couple of hours exploring the house and just as many in its beautiful gardens.
+Callendar House provides access to wheelchairs.

 Reviews | Play Video | Write a Review